JasperFx/jasper/README.md

 ## What's with the name?

 I think that FubuMVC turned some people off by its name ("for us, by us").
-This time around I was going for an unassuming name that was easy to remember and just named it after my Jeremy's hometown (Jasper, MO).
+This time around I was going for an unassuming name that was easy to remember and just named it after my (Jeremy) hometown (Jasper, MO).